Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 - Identity Provider:
   - Identity provider metadata url: When set, the form will be automatically filled and updated each day, in particular for the certificate.
 It is recommended to fill it.
+When enable, there is a shortcut to get these public metadata of the IdP: https://example.org/sso/metadata/idp.external.example.org.
   - Identity provider id: this is the url set in attribute `entityID` of xml element `<md:EntityDescriptor>`, for example `https://idp.example.org`.
-    Important: for some IDP, the scheme must not be set, so try `idp.example.org` too.
+    Important: for some IdP, the scheme must not be set, so try `idp.example.org` too.
 Just fill the content of the attribute.
   - Identity provider name: the display name of the IdP, used for the links.
   - IdP single sign-on (SSO) endpoint: Full url set in attribute `Location` of xml